 Interstate Compact on Placement of Children: Ensuring Adequate Protection & Support Services Across State Lines

-Join us for an overview of the Interstate Compact on Placement of Children (ICPC) – the law establishing procedures for the placement of children out-of-state for adoption or foster care.
-Panelists will share information on the history of ICPC, implementation, funding implications and more.
+This webinar provided an overview of the Interstate Compact on Placement of Children (ICPC) – the law establishing procedures for the placement of children out-of-state for adoption or foster care.
+Panelists shared information on the history of ICPC, implementation, funding implications and more.

 October 31, 2018

 New Child Welfare Laws: 2018 Policy Reforms

 This webinar provided a summary of the major child welfare bills that were signed into law this year.
 Panelists shared information about how these laws will impact recruitment and retention of foster caregivers, the services and supports available to families and youth in the child welfare system, and more.